What is malaria?

 - Are there any medicines I should take before I travel?

-- What areas of the world have the highest indicence of malaria?
+- What areas of the world have the highest incidence of malaria?

-- What can I do while I am in one of these areas that will help me to avoid getting malaria?
+- What can I do while in one of these areas to help prevent getting malaria?

 - Should I wait until I get to a country to buy medicines to prevent malaria?